 We started off in the gift shop and worked our way to the trains while we waited to board the cog rail tram.
 The Quincy Mine staff encourages the public to stop by the mine and explore the grounds at any time.
 We took full advantage of that!
 The kids climbed the trains and pulled every lever possible.

-At the bottom, the group moved onto the Quincy Electric Reversible Mine Transport (QERMiT) and we made our way into the darkness.
+At the bottom, the group leisurely strolled into the darkness learning about all the geological features.
 We made a few stops along the way before reaching the mining drill area.
-In 1945, the Quincy Mine had the world’s longest mine shaft at 9,260ft (1.75 miles).
-While today’s tours bring visitors about a half mile into the mine, each tour group is brought straight into the side of the hill and passes right under US41.
+In 1945, the Quincy Mine had the world’s deepest incline shaft at 9,260ft (1.75 miles).
+While today’s tours bring visitors about a half-mile into the mine, each tour group is brought straight into the side of the hill and passes right under US41.
 During the tour, you’ll see early mine cars, a large opening (stope) that was developed between the 1850 and the Civil War, and water filling the lower levels of the mine.
-You’ll get to see first hand how difficult mining was in this cold, dark environment.
+You’ll get to see firsthand how difficult mining was in this cold, dark environment.

 After spending some time exploring the underground mine, we made our way back to the tram.
 Next stop, the Nordberg Steam Hoist.
 This last part of the tour gave us a close-up view of the largest steam-powered hoist engine ever built.
 This concluded the comprehensive tour of the Quincy Mine area.
 Before taking off, the families walked around the grounds to view the old mining equipment.